-- Endorsing (by signature) the Pupil Acceptable Use Agreement; - Accessing the Dawley Brook Primary School website or other school provided system e.g. School PING; - Promoting good online safety practice by following guidelines on the appropriate use of digital and video images taken at school events and their children's devices in school.
+- Endorsing (by signature) the Pupil Acceptable Use Agreement; - Accessing the Dawley Brook Primary School website or other school provided system e.g. School PING; - Promoting good online safety practice by following guidelines on the appropriate use of digital and video images taken at school events and their children's devices in school; - Should know that school owned devices have monitoring and filtering systems, that captures information and blocks access to specific websites.
+Reports from both systems will be scrutinised by designated staff, as part of safeguarding procedures